paultuckey/vue3-plugin-bootstrap5/README.md

 # vue3-bootstrap5-directives

-Vue 3 Directives for Bootstrap 5
+Vue Directives for Bootstrap

+Supported version is limited to: vue 3, bootstrap 5.